 Suicide Prevention Resources

-Suicide prevention at Hampshire College is community-wide effort that encourages understanding, fights stigma that can be a barrier to seeking mental health support, and fosters wellness and healing for all our community members.
+Suicide prevention at Hampshire College is a community-wide effort that encourages understanding, fights stigma that can be a barrier to seeking mental health support, and fosters wellness and healing for all our community members.

 ♡ Things to remember: